aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 ECS will update the service and drain any existing connections from the running tasks.
 This will cause the ALB to fail its healthchecks and therefore fail the Global Accelerator healthchecks for the endpoint in this region.

-Your Cloudwatch dashboard should now reflect the traffic pattern expected - within a couple of minutes, you should see that the Primary region is no longer serving requests for the Like service and that the Secondary region is accepting all the traffic.
+Your CloudWatch dashboard should now reflect the traffic pattern expected - within a couple of minutes, you should see that the Primary region is no longer serving requests for the Like service and that the Secondary region is accepting all the traffic.

 </details>